cgruver/okd4-single-node-cluster/docs/index.md

        systemctl restart network.service

+1. You can now test DNS resolution.
+Try some `ping` or `dig` commands.

+       ping redhat.com

 ## Nginx Configuration

 We are going to install the Nginx HTTP server and configure it to serve up the Fedora CoreOS installation images and the ignition config files.